Accessibility means being able to reach, understand, contribute to and use the places, information, and services in our city.

 Those who experience physical, mental health, cognitive, communication, intellectual, sensory, or age-related impairments, whether they are seniors, others with age-related impairments, or people with lived experience of mental health concerns or substance use issues.

-For the purposes of this strategy, the City will use the term 'persons with disabilities' to reference the complexity and diversity of lived experiences.
+For the purposes of this strategy, we will use the term 'persons with disabilities' to reference the complexity and diversity of these lived experiences.

-The proposed Accessibility Strategy will reflect our commitment to support the full participation of persons with disabilities by establishing and maintaining inclusive services, programs and infrastructure, and by identifying, removing and preventing barriers.
+The Accessibility Strategy reflects our commitment to support the full participation of persons with disabilities by establishing and maintaining inclusive services, programs, and infrastructure, and by identifying, removing, and preventing barriers.

-We anticipate that the proposed strategy will reinforce our recognition of the rights, dignity, and independence of people with disabilities within our community.
-It should strengthen our ability to foster a culture of equity and inclusion that values and includes all residents, visitors, and employees.
+The strategy reinforces our recognition of the rights, dignity, and independence of people with disabilities within our communities.
+It strengthens our ability to foster a culture of equity and inclusion that values and includes all residents, visitors, and employees.

-The proposed strategy will take into consideration the multiple identities that intersect to make us who we are and how experiences differ depending on factors such as gender, disability, age, race, ethnicity, sexuality, and gender identity.
+The strategy takes into consideration the multiple identities that intersect to make us who we are and how experiences differ depending on factors such as gender, disability, age, race, ethnicity, sexuality, and gender identity.